CARTAvis/carta-python/docs/source/quickstart.rst

     ]
     cb = ColorBlending.from_files(session, files, append=False)

-Create a color blending object from a list of images.
+Create a color blending object from a list of images:

 .. code-block:: python